PeterCxy/javacomplete/README.md

 This is a mirror of http://www.vim.org/scripts/script.php?script_id=1785

-This is javacomplete, an omni-completion script of JAVA language for vim 7.
+This is javacomplete, an omni-completion script of JAVA language for vim 7 optimized for Android development.

 It includes javacomplete.vim, java_parser.vim, Reflection.java, and
 javacomplete.txt